kinsi55/docker_SRCDockS/README.md

 ##### Custom folder:

-Everything (Except the LAYERS folder in it) is linked into the mod directory in the same fashion as layers are
+Everything in it is linked into the mod directory in the same fashion as layers are

 ### Extras